isar/isar/packages/isar/README.md

 ## Database Watchers

 With Isar database, you can watch collections, objects, or queries.
-A watcher is notified after a transaction commits successfully and the target actually changes.
+A watcher is notified after a transaction commits successfully and the target changes.
 Watchers can be lazy and not reload the data or they can be non-lazy and fetch new results in the background.

 ```dart